9 Rustic Spots In New Mexico That Are Extraordinary For Camping

 6. Quaking Aspen Campground, near Fort Wingate

-This remote campground has 20 campsites suitable for either tents, or RVs that are under 22-foot in length.
+This remote campground has 20 campsites suitable for either tents or RVs that are under 22 feet in length.
 You can’t make reservations, so it’s first come first serve.
+For some of the best tent camping in New Mexico, you can come here between May 15 and October 15.
+Read more about

 7. Bluewater Lake State Park, Prewitt